PrestaShop/docs/modules/sample-modules/extend-product-page.md

 ## Add a custom Tab to Product Page

-{{< minver v="8.1.0" >}} introduced a new feature : Custom tabs in product page.
+{{< minver v="8.1.0" >}} introduced a new feature: custom tabs on the product page.

-A complete working example and implementation is available in our [example-module repository](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).
+A complete working example of implementation is available in our [example-module repository](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).

-- Modify the Product Form builder with `actionProductFormBuilderModifier` hook, and create a modifier:
+- You can extend the product form builder with `actionProductFormBuilderModifier` hook with a created modifier:

 `demonewhooks.php`: